Plastic Free July is over, but our challenge to you continues: reduce (or even eliminate!) single-use plastics in your life.

 - Reducing greenhouse gas emissions

 Resources – There are some excellent resources out there as you continue on your plastic reduction journey.
-Check out Plastic Free Peg which includes a list of plastic alternatives, as well as a list of Winnipeg restaurants who have committed to joining the “Straws Upon Request” movement.
+Take the Pesky Plastics Quiz by the Plastic Free Foundation to determine areas in your home where you can work on cutting down plastic use.
+Looking to learn more about plastics?
+Greenpeace Canada has a downloadable toolkit.
+While you’re over there, why not add your name to their petition asking big corporations to Break Free From Plastic?!
+Locally, Plastic Free Peg offers a list of plastic alternatives, as well as a list of Winnipeg restaurants who have committed to joining the “Straws Upon Request” movement.
 My Plastic Free Life also has a great list of 100 Steps to a Plastic Free Life.

 Advocacy – Don’t forget that your voice is powerful.
 In fact, we know of two different Winnipeg food trucks who moved from styrofoam packing to compostable packaging because of requests from their customers.
 It’s worth it to share your sustainability requests with businesses.